learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 title: "Tutorial 1: Propositions, Predicates, First Order Logic, Proofs"
 hidden: "true"
 ---
+# How to submit:
+- Submit before actual tutorial time for it to be graded.

 # Overview
 This tutorial gives practice questions to be discussed during the relevant tutorial in person.
-This particular corresponds to [[Unit 1]].
+This particular tutorial sheet corresponds to [[Unit 1]].
 It is recommended to either watch the lectures or read the notes for each respective parts before attempting the tutorial sheet.

 1. Questions 1 through 3 are related to **propositional logic**.